nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_ble.rst

 Advertising SMP UUID
 ====================

-To make sure that your Bluetooth mesh device advertises the SMP service UUID, in addition to the instructions described in :ref:`FOTA over Bluetooth Low Energy<ug_nrf52_developing_ble_fota>`, do the following:
+To make sure that your Bluetooth Mesh device advertises the SMP service UUID, in addition to the instructions described in :ref:`FOTA over Bluetooth Low Energy<ug_nrf52_developing_ble_fota>`, do the following:

 1. Add the following code to your application: